geoffreytools/type-lenses/README.md

 |Haystack| The type you want to modify
 |$Type | A free type constructor

-### `FindPath` (WIP — not in the build)
+### `FindPath`

-Return the first path leading to the `Needle`.
+Return a single path leading to the `Needle`, or `never` if none is found.

-The traversal is breadth-first, so expect values closest to the root to trigger the early return, then when an array or arguments list is encountered, elements are searched in the same ordering as they are listed.
-When an object is encountered, properties are searched at random.
+The search stops at the first match and behaves thusly :

+- Values closer to the root take precedence over deep values;
+- Tuples and arguments lists are searched in the same order as they list their elements;
+- In function signatures, parameters are searched before the return type;
+- Cconsider object properties are searched at random.

 #### Syntax
 `FindPath<T, Needle, From?>`